St. Jude (album): Background and recording

-Singer-songwriter Liam Fray had been played acoustic shows around his hometown of Middleton, Greater Manchester for sometime prior to forming the Courteeners in 2006 with his childhood friends Daniel Moores on bass, Mark Cupello on bass and Michael Campbell on drums.
+Singer-songwriter Liam Fray had been played acoustic shows around his hometown of Middleton, Greater Manchester for sometime prior to forming the Courteeners in 2006 with his childhood friends Daniel Moores on guitar, Mark Cupello on bass and Michael Campbell on drums.
 They self-released an EP, titled Ltd E.P., which consisted of early versions of "Kings of the New Road", "How Come", "Slow Down" and "Fallowfield Hillbilly".
 The band signed a recording contract with Loog Records, which was owned by Polydor Records, to release their debut single "Cavorting" and its B-side "No You Didn't, No You Don't" in August 2007.

 When rehearsing material that would end up on the album, Fray and Campbell performed the songs in his garage.
-As the pair lacked an microphone equipment, Fray would end up shouting the words.
+As the pair lacked a microphone equipment, Fray would end up shouting the words.
 While recording, Street told Fray you don’t have to shout this, you can sing if you want’.
 So it was nice to live with the songs for a bit, tackle the peaks and troughs and give some of them a bit more of a delicate feel".
 The album was recorded at Olympic Studios in London over six weeks in late 2007.